JensRantil/jensrantil.github.io/content/posts/2024-05-28_tools-for-innovation-in-tech/index.md

 opportunities.

 **As a tech organization, how do you make sure that you are innovating?** In my opinion, innovation doesn't "just happen".
+It's part of [Creative Management][creative-management].
 While the dream scenario is that any engineers can propose an idea to work on within their team sprint, I have seen multiple reasons why this fails: